exploratory-io/book/user-defined-plugin.md

 ## How to use

-So once you created your custom plugin, you can test it by selecting `Import by User Defined Plugin`
+So once you created your custom plugin, you can test it by selecting `Import by User Defined Plugin` after clicking `+ (plus)` icon next to `Data Frames`.

 ![](import/images/import_by_user_defined_plugin.png)